embedded-machine-learning/powerutils/README.rst

     from powerutils import measurement

     # create instance of class
+    pm = measurement.power_measurement(
-    pm = measurement.power_measurement(sampling_rate=500000, # set the sampling rate to whatever your device supports data_dir = "./tmp", # pass the folder where data files will be saved max_duration=60, # set the maximal duration of the gathering process [seconds] port=0) # if your device has more than one port, choose the current port
+        sampling_rate=500000, # set the sampling rate to whatever your device supports data_dir = "./tmp", # pass the folder where data files will be saved max_duration=60, # set the maximal duration of the gathering process [seconds] port=0, # if your DAQ device has more than one port, choose the port where the DUT is connected to range_index=3) # choose a measurement resolution from available ranges (the higher, the more accurate)

     # define parameters for the name of the data file
     test_kwargs = {"model_name" : "awesome_model", "index_run" : 1, "my_parameter" : "some_value"}